If you’re monitoring your weight or keeping track of your fitness progress, knowing how many calories you burn in a day can help you reach your goals.

 He says, "If I was going to pick one exercise for somebody whose goal is weight-loss, knowing that people are a bit crunched for time, I would definitely push them towards doing strength training."

-Not only is strength training (otherwise known as resistance training) proven to burn more calories in the longer term, whether that be weightlifting or callisthenics, it’s also better for maintaining an all round body composition.
+Not only is strength training (otherwise known as resistance training - where you tone your muscles by contracting them against a resisting force) proven to burn more calories in the longer term, whether that be weightlifting or exercises that rely only on body weight, it’s also better for maintaining an all-round body composition.

 8 calorie counting weight loss tips:

-1. Weigh and measure all of your food and drink
+1. Weigh and measure your food and drink

-If you have a Fitbit, you can also record your calories within the Fitbit app.
-This will then weigh up the number of calories you’ve eaten throughout the day with the number you’ve burnt, whether through exercise or daily movement.
+And you can also try fitness trackers such as smartwatches to help with this.
+If you have a Fitbit, you can record your calories within the Fitbit app, which will then weigh up the number of calories you’ve eaten throughout the day with the number you’ve burnt, whether through exercise or daily movement.

-While those whose entire living is based on their weight may be able to make calorie counting sustainable, it’s not achievable for the everyday person.
-But calorie counting just for a week or two is a good way to discover what's actually in the food you're eating.
+While athletes and professional sports people may be able to make calorie counting sustainable, it’s not achievable for the everyday person.
+But calorie counting for a week or two is a good way to discover what's actually in the food you're eating.

 3. Focus on the food you're eating - not just the calories